 This course is an overview of all aspects of garden design, aimed at advanced gardeners who want to progress into garden design, covering the main elements in this rewarding and diverse profession.
-Step by step guidance by top designers through drawing skills, site surveying, using the grid, horizontal & vertical features, garden layouts and ...View this course
+Step by step guidance by top designers through drawing skills, site surveying, using the grid, horizontal & vertical features, garden layouts and planting ...View this course

 We expect a high degree of commitment from our students.
 Work is graded on regular ongoing assessment and, provided the required standard is reached, the final marks are graded Distinction, Credit or Pass, our Diploma being held in high regard internationally and an asset in securing future work.
 Prospective students are advised to attend an information session which explains the work involved and the required level of commitment.
 Information sessions are being held regularly but please send an email to book and await our confirmation.

 How to Apply